Supporting young carers’ mental health

 Young people may have had to care for relatives who have had to self-isolate due to long term health needs, and may have faced additional pressure accessing practical necessities (such as household items, food, medicines and health care) at a time when the usual support systems may have been less available.

-After a potentially challenging year, these young carers may now be anxious about returning to school, and concerned about who will care for their family members when they do.
+After a potentially challenging year, these young carers may now be anxious about being back at school, and concerned about who will care for their family members.

 We’ve pulled together some recommended resources and advice for young people, and for schools who are aware of young carers and are looking to support them.